 When it comes to names in the craft beer world that people freak out over, Mikkeller is one of the big boys.
 The bar/brewery/sometimes a coffee shop (originally from Copenhagen, but with select locations around the world) is considered one of the best places to drink craft beer in the world, and they have a new location inside an old discount tire store in DTLA.
-The German drinking hall-type space is actually massive with a long bar, huge communal tables, and a food menu that’s remarkably solid.
+The German drinking hall-type space has a long bar, huge communal tables, and a food menu that’s quite solid.
 It’s also walking distance to Staples, making it the ideal pre-game drink spot.
 Get the burger.

 Fair warning - come to Birds & Bees after 10pm on a weekend, and be prepared to wait.
-Come to Birds & Bees on a weeknight (or get your friends out of the house before 9pm) and you’ll find one of our favorite cocktail bars to open downtown in a while.
+Come to Birds & Bees on a weeknight (or get your friends out of the house before 9pm) and you’ll find one of our favorite cocktail bars downtown.
 The place is in the basement of some old building on Broadway and feels like a large, swanky bomb shelter on the inside.
-And despite the long lines at times, the crowd is cool and everybody’s there to drink as many of those cocktails as possible.
 Make the Smuggler’s Eye Opener your first order of business.

-The fact that gay bars are opening again on a regular basis in DTLA is a thrilling one.
+The fact that gay bars are opening again on a regular basis in DTLA is thrilling.
 The fact that we got one as downright excellent as Precinct is the cherry on top.
-In terms of the space itself, Precinct isn’t exactly a jaw-dropper, but its large open floor plan works well for the massive crowds that are flocking to this place.
-And everyone is lining up for some of the best nightly entertainment downtown.
+In terms of the space itself, Precinct isn’t exactly a jaw-dropper, but its large open floor plan works well for the massive crowds that are flocking to this place for some of the best nightly entertainment downtown.
 Whether it’s Latin or Madonna night, or the bi-monthly bear celebration, Precinct is the craziest party in the neighborhood right now.

-Seven Grand has been open for almost 10 years now, essentially giving it landmark status in the downtown nightlife scene.
-But even after a decade in business, you’ll be hard-pressed to find a more well-made whiskey drink in the city.
+Seven Grand has been open for a decade, essentially giving it landmark status in the downtown nightlife scene.
+But you’ll still be hard-pressed to find a more well-made whiskey drink in the city.
 Not to mention the massive space that feels like a Canadian hunting lodge for billionaires (prepare for aggressive taxidermy).
 Check out Bar Jackalope in the back too.
 They specialize in Japanese whiskey and have a secret cigar patio ideal for drinking the night away.

 Part bar, part restaurant, full outdoor patio greatness, ERB has quickly established itself as one of the more reliable places to grab a drink in the Arts District.
-There never seems to be a line, the cocktails are tremendous, and their back patio is one of our favorites.
-The vibe outside is definitely more laid-back compared to the interior bar, but sometimes sitting around and drinking cocktails with friends under the stars is what your Saturday night needs.
+There never seems to be a line, the cocktails are tremendous, and their laid-back patio is one of our favorite places to sit around and drink cocktails with friends.
+Get the burger and the biscuits while you’re here.

-Let’s quickly address the elephant in the room - we were none too kind to this all-day cafeteria when it recently reopened on Broadway.
-But that review was for food, and this is a drinking guide.
-And when night falls, this over-the-top wilderness-themed extravaganza transforms into its absolute best self.
-The massive top floor (only open at night) has multiple rooms, two separate live music areas, and an aesthetic that feels like you’re partying it up in a 19th-century Governor’s mansion.
-Think brass bands, swing dancing, and an insane tiki room you’re going to want to check out.
+Let’s quickly address the elephant in the room - that number you see in the top right corner.
+But that review is for food, and this is a drinking guide.
+And when night falls, this wilderness-themed extravaganza transforms into its best self.
+The massive top floor (only open at night) has multiple rooms, two separate live music areas, and an overall feeling that you’re partying in a 19th-century Governor’s mansion - there’s brass bands, swing dancing, and an insane tiki room.

-Many of downtown’s outlying neighborhoods are seeing a major halo effect from its ongoing gentrification, but Historic Filipinotown isn’t really one of them (yet).
-But that didn’t stop Crawford’s from opening its doors as an absolutely perfect bar for an area that desperately needed one.
-The small interior has a weird, dive-y feel to it, with a few scattered tables around, a pool table, and Buck Hunter in the corner.
+Historic Filipinotown doesn’t have many bars - but Crawfords more than makes up for the lack of places to drink in this neighborhood.
+The small interior has a weird, dive-y feel to it, with a few scattered tables, a pool table, and Buck Hunter in the corner.
 The real hidden secret though?
 The fantastic fried chicken sandwiches you can order at the bar.

 Oh, The Edison - where would downtown even be without you?
-The massive nightlife mecca (in the basement of an old downtown nuclear power plant) might be the biggest reason the cool kids even gave DTLA a shot a few years back.
-But despite the fact that its initial allure is long gone, The Edison definitely still holds up.
-And with everything from a game room to a live music venue to private lounges and girls swinging from the ceiling, it’d be hard for anyone in your crew to walk away bored.
+The massive nightlife mecca (in the basement of an old downtown nuclear power plant) might be the biggest reason DTLA started feeling cool again.
+And despite the fact that its initial allure is long gone, The Edison definitely still holds up.
+With everything from a game room to a live music venue to private lounges and people swinging from the ceiling, it’d be hard for anyone in your crew to walk away bored.

 Greetings from the best brewery downtown.
 Mumford might not be the biggest or the flashiest in the area, but the beer being cranked out of here can’t be beat.
 That said, their taproom on the Little Tokyo/Arts District border isn’t some sad cave you can’t find.
-It’s bright, airy, and a fantastic spot for hanging out with some friends on a lazy Saturday afternoon.
+It’s bright and airy and a fantastic spot for hanging out with some friends on a lazy Saturday afternoon.
 They’ve got tons of games (Connect Four, anyone?) and you can bring in any outside food you want.
-Done and done.

 Ktown has a bonafide monopoly on karaoke in this town, but deep in the heart of Little Tokyo is a tiny spot on the third story of a mall that on its own brings some fierce competition.
 Max is an LA karaoke institution and one that’s almost a rite of passage for new residents.
 So what’s the big difference?
 Four letters.
 B-Y-O-B. As in roll up with two 30-racks and a handle of Jim Beam and Max’s employees won’t even blink an eye.
 Stay safe out there.

-Resident is the newest spot on the list, but it’s not hard to see this place being the next big thing in the Arts District.
-The entire setup is outdoor and the bar itself is an airstream, which it feel like you’re getting hammered at your cousin-who’s-still-trying-to-figure-it-out’s place outside Boulder.
+Resident’s entire setup is outdoor and the bar itself is an airstream, which makes it feel like you’re getting hammered at your cousin-who’s-still-trying-to-figure-it-out’s place outside Boulder.
 The vibe is low-key, the drinks are good, there’s always a food truck, and the attached music venue has a great lineup.
-Get in now while you can.

-If you’re downtown looking for craft cocktails, The Varnish is simply where you go.
-Yes, it’s a speakeasy, but no, you aren’t going to hate it.
-Lines do get long during peak weekend hours, but once inside, the atmosphere is surprisingly low-key.
-Although the place isn’t large, there always seems to be a booth you and your friends are able to snag.
+Yes, Varnish is a speakeasy, but no, you aren’t going to hate it.
+Lines get long during peak weekend hours, but once you’re inside, the atmosphere is surprisingly low-key.
+Although the place isn’t large, there always seems to be a booth available for you and your friends.
 Getting hungry?
 Cole’s is attached, and you can eat as many French dip sandwiches as you want at The Varnish.

-If you already know about The Escondite, you probably don’t want anyone else to.
-Because this somewhat hidden bar on the Little Tokyo/AD border has everything going for it - live music, no cover, great crowds, good cocktails, solid bar food, and a great little patio with views of downtown.
+If you already know about The Escondite, you probably don’t want anyone else to find out about it.
+Because this somewhat hidden bar on the Little Tokyo/AD border has everything going for it - live music, no cover, great crowds, good cocktails, solid bar food, and a little patio with views of downtown.
 Just don’t tell anyone.

-We get it - the arcade bar is on the verge of being extremely played out.
-But that doesn’t stop EightyTwo from being an all-out great time.
-The space is actually pretty large, with two separate rooms for games and an excellent outdoor courtyard if you’re not in the mood for some Game of Thrones pinball.
+The arcade bar is on the verge of being extremely played out.
+But that doesn’t stop EightyTwo from being a great time.
+The space is actually pretty large, with two separate rooms for games and an excellent outdoor courtyard if you’re not in the mood for Game of Thrones pinball.
 Bonus: there’s a whole separate section with a nightly-rotating food truck for when the munchies inevitably make their appearance.

 Angel City Brewery isn’t brewing the best beer in downtown, but it definitely has the best space.
 Its massive taproom and attached brewery in the heart of the Arts District is spectacular, with tons of communal tables, plenty of corn hole, and a front patio where you’ll always find a delicious food truck.
 Their hours go late into the night, but Angel City will always be one of our favorite day drinking spots in town.
 Just get there early, because weekend lines here are no joke.

-You’ve done the Angel City thing a few too many times and are looking for a change of scenery - hello, Arts District Brewing.
-One of the newest breweries to open downtown, the beer here is solid, but you and the crew are here for the fantastic space.
+You’ve done the Angel City thing a few too many times and are looking for a change of scenery.
+Go to Arts District Brewing.
 There’s a massive bar, tons of open seating, and an entire wall dedicated to Skee-Ball.
 And if you get hungry, there’s a designated window where you can pick up all the chicken and burgers from Fritzi next door.

-Admittedly, Villians isn’t quite the hot spot it was four years ago, but maybe that’s a good thing.
-One of the first bars to make the Arts District a nightlife destination, there was a time when Villians had lines wrapped around the block and down another.
-Thankfully, those days are gone, but the bar you loved remains.
+Villians isn’t quite the hot spot it was four years ago, but maybe that’s a good thing.
+One of the first bars to make the Arts District a nightlife destination, Villains used to have lines wrapped around the block and down another.
+Those days are gone, but the bar you loved remains.
 The dystopian circus theme is still as wonderful as it is concerning, and the outdoor live music is always a good time.
 And not having to pay a cover for live music downtown is basically unheard of.